The Tailor's Needle

 successful, must be like the tailor’s needle which passes through every material without making distinction.

-The novel shows the interactions between Indians and the Brits and their ensuing racial problems.
+The novel shows the interactions between Indians and the Britons and their ensuing racial problems.
 The British enjoy their Indian experience and their presence makes upper class Indian life more vibrant.
 The novel juxtaposes sublime and ridiculous moments of royal natives as well as the British who came to India.
-The novel examines preindependence India, the feeling of different people towards the British, and the movement towards autonomy.
+The novel examines preindependence India, the feelings of different people towards the British, and the movement towards autonomy.
 A reviewer comments: